nextzen/lrm-mapzen/README.md

 }).addTo(map);
 ```

-## Using Mapzen Turn by Turn with npm and Browserify
+## Use Mapzen Turn-by-Turn with npm and Browserify

-Like other plug-ins, the Mapzen plug-in can be installed using npm instead of downloading the script manually:
+The Mapzen plug-in can be installed using npm instead of downloading the script manually:

 ```sh
 npm install --save lrm-mapzen
 ```

 Once the Mapzen plug-in is installed, update the router and formatter instances to tell the Leaflet Routing Machine to use Mapzen’s engine.

 ```js
 var L = require('leaflet');